 - UB subscriptions are $400.
 Additional Storage is $100/TB.

-- External (non-UB) academic & research subscriptions are $500.
+- External (non-UB) subscriptions are $500.
 Additional Storage is $120/TB.
-External users are subject to a 20% fee accrued when UB processes external payments.
+External users are subject to a 20% fee assessed when UB processes external payments.
 This fee is built into our subscription charge for external users.

 - You can purchase as many subscriptions as you need.

 - Discounts are given for subscriptions of eight (8) or more.